Jonathan2251/lbd/_sources/c++.rst.txt

 Cpu0Disassembler.cpp need to be changed as above.

-The atomic node defined in "let usesCustomInserter = 1 in" of Cpu0InstrInfo.td tells llvm calling EmitInstrWithCustomInserter() of Cpu0ISelLowering.cpp.
+The atomic node defined in "let usesCustomInserter = 1 in" of Cpu0InstrInfo.td tells llvm calling EmitInstrWithCustomInserter() of Cpu0ISelLowering.cpp after Instruction Selection stage at Cpu0TargetLowering::EmitInstrWithCustomInserter() of ExpandISelPseudos::runOnMachineFunction() stage.
 For example, "def ATOMIC_LOAD_ADD_I8 : Atomic2Ops<atomic_load_add_8, CPURegs>;" will calling EmitInstrWithCustomInserter() with Machine Instruction Opcode "ATOMIC_LOAD_ADD_I8" when it meets IR "load atomic i8*".